arp242/arp242.net/_posts/2019-03-13-signing-emails.markdown

 solution right now[^1].
 I don't even care about encryption here, just signing to prevent phishing.

-[^1]: We could probably make something better; but PGP is "good enough".
+[^1]: We could make something better; PGP contians a lot of cruft.
+But for now PGP is "good enough".

-PGP has a reputation for being hard, but that's only for certain scenarios.
+PGP has a well-deserved reputation for being hard, but that's only for certain scenarios.
 A lot of the problems/difficulties stem from trying to accommodate the "random person A emails random person B" use case, but this isn't really what I care about here.
 "Large company with millions of users sends thousands of emails daily" is a very different use case.

 Much of the key exchange/web-of-trust dilemma can be bypassed by shipping email clients with keys for large organisations (PayPal, Google, etc.) baked in, like